NicolaAssolini98/NicolaAssolini98.github.io/README.md

 I am a doctoral student at the University of Verona.
 My research interests are quantum programming languages, in particular semantics and static analysis of quantum programming languages.

+In 2024, I was a visiting researcher at Tsinghua University and Institute of Software, Chinese Academy of Sciences, under the supervision of Prof. [Mingsheng Ying](https://profiles.uts.edu.au/Mingsheng.Ying), and at the University of Arizona under the supervision of Prof. [Roberto Giacobazzi](https://www2.cs.arizona.edu/people/giacobazzi/).

 <!--, category theory and topological quantum computing. -->
 <!-- Recently I have been working on semantics of quantum loop and static analysis of quantum languages. -->